 Royal Fremantle has also been shown to be able to develop players the equal of anywhere with current LPGA tour player Minjee Lee who was the world number one Amateur Lady prior to turning Professional in August 2014 and already has three tour titles to her name.

-Oliver Goss is a Tour Professional based now in the USA and is a previous Silver Cup (Low Amateur) winner at the Masters and WA Open Champion.
+Oliver Goss was a Tour Professional based in the USA and is a previous Silver Cup (Low Amateur) winner at the Masters and WA Open Champion.
+He is now the Junior Development Officer here at Royal Fremantle

-Australian Amateur and Open Champion, Craig Parry, two times winner on the USPGA Tour, multiple Australasian Tour Winner and Presidents Cup Representative, Greg Chalmers and Champion Amateur golfers Dennis Bell, Peter and Glenn Carbon amongst those who have graduated through the Club’s junior programs.
+Australian Amateur and Open Champion, Craig Parry, two-time winner on the USPGA Tour, multiple Australasian Tour Winner and Presidents Cup Representative, Greg Chalmers and Champion Amateur golfers Dennis Bell, Peter and Glenn Carbon amongst those who have graduated through the Club’s junior programs.

 Royal Fremantle is a players course, challenging and enjoyable.
 The course can be tamed on a still day, but when the prevailing sea breeze, colloquially called the “Fremantle Doctor” arrives, after midday, only the best swings survive.